eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.2.6 User activates the PID

 As documented in \[Topic 9\], to achieve Level of Assurance (LoA) "high", [Commission Implementing Regulation (EU) 2015/1502](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1502) requires that an activation process will be implemented to verify that a PID was in fact delivered into the possession of the person to whom it belongs.

-The User can activate a PID, for example, by entering a PIN code that was sent by the PID Provider to the User 'out of band', for example by means of a letter sent to their official postal address.
+However, in fact no additional step is needed in the issuance process to ensure this.
+This is because the User always starts the issuance process from the Wallet Unit into which they want the PID Provider to issue the new PID.
+The PID Provider sets up a secure communication channel towards this Wallet Unit, using the flow specified in [OpenID4VCI].
+Additionally, the User uses an eID means on LoA High to authenticate towards the PID Provider.
+This process ensures that the new PID can only end up on the mobile device of the User, i.e., the subject of the PID.

-Activation is required only for PIDs, since the eIDASv2 Regulation only requires PIDs to be issued at LoA "high".
-A similar activation process may be used for QEAAs, PuB-EAAs or non-qualified EAAs, up to the decision of the Attestation Provider.
+Note that activation is formally required only for PIDs, since the eIDASv2 Regulation only requires PIDs to be issued at LoA "high".
+However, the above applies for QEAAs, PuB-EAAs, and non-qualified EAAs as well.

 #### 6.6.3 PID or attestation presentation to Relying Party